danielmlow/liwc/README.md

-# liwc
+# Info on LIWC 2015

-Info on LIWC 2015
+See Table 1 in liwc2015_manual.pdf for name and description of LIWC categories.